 Emma JM.
 Ates

-Hello, I am the Founder of the Centre for Contemplative Creative Science (CCCS).
-CCS is informed by the many forms of contemplative science and arts disciplines in traditional and modern Buddhism, and the latest research-based on contemplative science and contemplative arts, Buddhist psychology, neuroscience, mindfulness- and compassion-based interventions.
+Emma JM.
+Ates is the founder and program developer of the Centre for Contemplative Creative Science (CCCS).
+Contemplative Creative Science is informed by the many forms of contemplative science and arts in traditional and Buddhist modernism (McMahan), and the latest research on Buddhist psychology, neuroscience, mindfulness- and compassion-based interventions.

 CONTEMPLATIVE ARTS EXPERIENCES